lsof-org/lsof/docs/faq.md

-If the mounted-on device is a block device (the permission field in output of `ls -l <device>` starts with a `b/), you can specify it's name, too -- e.g.,
+If the mounted-on device is a block device (the permission field in output of `ls -l <device>` starts with a `b/), you can specify its name, too -- e.g.,

 	$ lsof /dev/sd0a